OpenBB-finance/OpenBB/website/content/platform/usage/economic_indicators.md

 ### Example - Bypass Group Parameters

 The "~" character is used to separate the base symbol + 2-letter ISO country code, and the transformation.
-It works as a flag to exclude from the other paramters.
+It works as a flag to exclude from the other parameters.

 ```python
 obb.economy.indicators("CPIUS~").to_df().tail(2)